-7.3 Indicative Quantities and Types of Products to be Purchased
+7.4 Indicative Quantities and Types of Products to be Purchased

-The following tables were constructed using the July 2014 Expected Load Forecasts to provide indicative values for the 2015-2016 delivery year.
-The actual procurement volumes will be calculated using the March 2015 / July 2015 Expected Load Forecasts.
-These forecasts are expected to include Approved Energy Efficiency Programs for both Ameren and ComEd.
+The following tables were constructed using the July 2014 Expected Load Forecasts (which exclude incremental energy efficiency programs) to provide indicative values for the 2015-2016 delivery year.
+The actual target procurement volumes will be calculated using the March 2015 and July 2015 Expected Load Forecasts.
+These forecasts are expected to include Approved Energy Efficiency Programs for both Ameren Illinois and ComEd.
 The following tables are calculated assuming no LTPPAs curtailments during the delivery periods, and rounded symmetrically to the nearest 25MW block.